 - Fulfill all course and credit hour requirements specified in the John Tyler Community College Catalog at the time you officially declared your major (also known as curriculum placement).
 Subsequent program changes may necessitate course substitutions, but these can only be made with the recommendation of your academic advisor and the approval of the appropriate division dean.

 - Earn a minimum of 25 percent of the total semester credits required for the degree, certificate, or career studies certificate at John Tyler Community College.
 Note: Credits earned via experiential learning are not considered residency credits and do not constitute courses earned at John Tyler Community College.
 In addition, experiential learning credits may be used to satisfy no more than 25 percent of the requirements for a degree, certificate, or career studies certificate.

-- Have a cumulative grade point average of at least 2.0.
+- Have a curricular grade point average of at least 2.0.

 - Resolve any financial obligations to the college and return all library books and other materials.

 - Participate in the institution’s assessments of its academic programs prior to spring graduation; this is not required for fall graduates.
 Information will be sent to students outlining specific information about the process.
 Failure to complete required assessment activities may result in transcripts and/or diplomas being withheld until this requirement is fulfilled.

 Applying for Graduation